kaikue/LovelyWorld/README.md

 ## TODO

 - Bugs
+	- should player be able to push solid items?
+	- make most holdables (jars) thinner than 1 tile so they can fit in gaps
+	- drop item on enemy shouldn't defeat it
 	- spawn thump is back
+	- only play land sound if velocity is high enough
 	- enemies get stuck walking against items- turn around? or push? or ignore? (cant because then they couldnt carry items)
 	- enemies standing on top of items is weird
 	- enemy drop off corner- is this the wrong drop check issue?